Lewington-pitsos/readingdb/design/items.md

 Global Index - Geohash @ 4x4 meters - All Fields

 | Item           | Primary Key  | Sort Key     |
 | :------------- | :----------: | -----------: |
 |  Route         | Route        | And Again    |
 | You Can Also   | Put Pipes In | Like this \| |

 ## AccessGroup

-This will be modelled exclusively using inverted indices
+This will be modelled using inverted indices and also an optional AccessGroup objects stored under their own PK

 ### Inverted Indices